symbiontik/k3s-gitops/README.md

 1. TODO: Replace the contents below with these instructions since the previous workflow action has been deprecated: https://github.com/renovatebot/github-action#configurationfile

+1. Create a GitHub Personal Access Token for Renovate.

+1. Create a GitHub secret called `RENOVATE_TOKEN` and paste in the Personal Access Token you just generated.

 1. Navigate to the root of your `k3os-gitops` repository.

 1. Copy the file `/extras/github-actions/renovate.yaml` to your `.github/workflows` directory.